 Global Lead, Internet of things group public sector sales

-I lead strategy in safe, secure autonomy and the emerging Urban Air Mobility (UAM) market.
-I serve as a safety-critical avionics technical consultant to defense and commercial aerospace equipment manufacturers, including the UAM manufacturers.
+Additionally, assumed a pivotal role in shaping the strategic direction of safe and secure autonomy within the burgeoning Urban Air Mobility (UAM) market.
+Not only led the charge in UAM, but also operated as a safety-critical avionics technical consultant to both defense and commercial aerospace equipment manufacturers, extending valuable expertise to UAM manufacturers.

 2015 – 2017

 Demonstrated unparalleled expertise in product development across a multitude of projects within the dynamic realm of the embedded Internet of Things, with notable accomplishments in healthcare, defense, and aerospace sectors.